Lake Chelan - Tour Lite

 Accommodation and meals organized by participants

 This tour is different from other Cascade Club Tours.
-While we will provide routes, SAG support and a rest stop with snacks.
-We will not provide accommodations.
-In this way, we are able to offer an introductory low cost touring opportunity.
-This year we will also be offering gravel routes in addition to routes exploring asphalt roads around Lake Chelan.
+While we will provide routes, SAG support and a rest stop with snacks and lunch, we will not provide accommodations.
+In this way, we are able to offer an introductory touring opportunity.

 So come along and enjoy a fun long weekend in Lake Chelan!

 Come join us for a weekend of riding around beautiful Lake Chelan.
-This will be a fun way to end the season with some great rides around the lake, through vineyards and orchards, and in the hills above.
-Multiple paces and route distances will be offered each day ranging from 37 miles with an elevation gain of 2,800 feet to 56 miles with 5,000 feet of climbing and will include SAG support with a scheduled food stop during the rides.
-These rides will cover much of the route used for the Lake Chelan Century Challenge held in late June, including the signature climb up McNeil Canyon, so use this weekend to test your fitness for one of the most challenging century rides in Washington.
+This will be a fun way to start the season with some great rides along the lake, through vineyards and orchards, and in the surrounding canyons.
+Multiple route distances will be offered each day ranging from 37 miles with an elevation gain of 2,800 feet to 56 miles with 5,000 feet of climbing and will include SAG support with a scheduled food stop during the rides.
+These rides will cover much of the route used for the Lake Chelan Century Challenge held in late summer, including the signature climb up McNeil Canyon, so use this weekend to test your fitness for one of the most challenging century rides in Washington.

-Rides each day will start at Don Morse Park in downtown Chelan and you are not required to ride each day.
+Rides each day will start at Don Morse Park in downtown Chelan with a group briefing.
+You are not required to ride each day.

 The charge per rider for the weekend is for the three day ride support.
-Accommodations and meals are for riders to organize.
+Lunch and snacks are provided each day of the ride.
+Accommodations and all other meals are for riders to organize.

-Post rides we’ll have the chance to visit a local brewhouse and a winery for group tastings and meals.
+Post ride you’ll have the chance to visit a local brewhouse and a winery for tastings and meals.

 See below for suggested accommodations, route descriptions and more details.